hannahcgunderman/hannahcgunderman/README.md

 - 😄 **My pronouns are** she/her or they/them.
 Please refer to me using a combination of both!

 - ⚡ **Fun facts about me:** I love Nordic skiing, snoeshowing, and matcha.
-I'm an active speaker and learner of Scottish Gaelic and watch soap-making videos to relax.
+Tha Gàidhlig agam (I'm an active speaker and learner of Scottish Gaelic) and I watch soap-making videos to relax.
 I'm currently writing a book on Doctor Who fandom.